-The Logitech G700 is the predecessor to the G700S and thus is very similar to it in many aspects such as the ergonomic features, shape and button placements.
+The Logitech G700 is the predecessor to the G700S and thus is very similar to it in many aspects such as the ergonomic features, shape, and button placements.
 The only thing lacking in this mouse is its outdated battery technology (up to 7 hours only).
-You should definitely check out the G700S instead if you're considering this mouse.
+You should check out the G700S instead if you’re considering this mouse.

 The build quality for Logitech’s G700 can be summarized in one word.
 Solid.
 Of course, this is something one will and should expect from a mouse that costs $99.
-The matte finish is a huge plus considering that fingerprints and smudges do not show on the surface easily.
+The matte finish is a huge plus, considering that fingerprints and smudges do not show on the surface quickly.
 This is of course a matter of personal preference.
 Some would prefer the shiny and arguably more polished look of the glossy texture of most mice that were produced before 2013.
 Recently, matte seems to be the trend however and for good reason.
-The overall surface wouldn’t feel sticky at all even if you sweat at your palms (which I do rather considerably during fast-action or creepy gameplay).
+The overall surface wouldn’t feel sticky at all, even if you sweat at your palms (which I do rather considerably during fast-action or creepy gameplay).
 Plus, I was never a fan of shiny objects anyway.

 The buttons on the mouse, including the 13 programmable ones, do not feel like cheap plastic, unlike many of the cheaper alternatives, and gives that satisfying clicking sound on every click.
-You would definitely not be disappointed with the G700’s build quality.
+You would not be disappointed with the G700’s build quality.

 The G700 allows for laser precision sensitivity from a minimum of 200 DPI up to the maximum DPI of 5700.
 While some might consider this to be a fairly average offering in the market, most average consumers would find the G700’s 5700 DPI sensitivity to be way more than sufficient for gaming purposes.
 Unlike many non-gaming grade wireless mice, there isn’t any input lag or stutter from the G700.
-As a result the general gameplay that I’ve experienced using this mouse, be it FPS or MMO, was fluid and enjoyable.
+As a result of the general gameplay that I’ve experienced using this mouse, be it FPS or MMO, it was fluid and enjoyable.

 I highly advise anyone who intends to purchase this mouse to use only rechargeable batteries (one is included within the package) as the batteries can run out of juice within a mere 5 to 7 hours at most during heavy gaming sessions.
-Hence, if you’re a serious gamer, it’s likely that you’ll have to make frequent use of the USB rechargeable cable which is included as part of the entire package.
+Hence, if you’re a serious gamer, it’s likely that you’ll have to make frequent use of the USB rechargeable cable, which is included as part of the entire package.
 It’ll also be a good idea to keep a fully-charged spare if you’re planning to go on a long raiding session.

 I have the feeling that the G700 is meant in all regards to be an MMO genre mouse due to the absurd number of programmable buttons that it possesses.
-Despite that however, it performs really well and comfortably for me in the 2 FPS games that I’ve tested it with, Call Of Duty: Black Ops 2 and Counterstrike: Global Offensive.
+Despite that, however, it performs well and comfortably for me in the 2 FPS games that I’ve tested it with, Call Of Duty: Black Ops 2 and Counterstrike: Global Offensive.

-The G700 comes with an onboard memory which can store up to 5 ready to play profiles, suitable for those who have a multitude of games in their PCs or who prefer to use their own mouse outside of their homes.
+The G700 comes with an onboard memory that can store up to 5 ready to play profiles, suitable for those who have a multitude of games in their PCs or who prefer to use their own mouse outside of their homes.
 The buttons on the G700 can be customized to allow for a quick change of DPI and or profile on-the-fly at the click of a button.

 - Excellent build quality.